hmvyp/thicket/docs/readme.txt

 ----------------

-Thicket is written in C++ using std::filesystem, so at least C++17 is needed. gcc for Linux and clang for Windows are both ok (at least clang as it bundled with Microsoft command line toolset aka «Build Tools for Visual Studio»)
+Thicket is written in C++ using std::filesystem, so at least C++17 is needed. gcc or clang for Linux and clang for Windows are both ok (at least clang as it bundled with Microsoft command line toolset aka «Build Tools for Visual Studio»)

 To build Thicket just compile the single file: src/cornus_thicket/main.cpp (it is the only .cpp file in the Thicket sources, all others are just headers).